Addiction Medicine Center of Excellence

 A Center of Excellence is an addiction treatment provider that “demonstrates leadership and the highest clinical quality in a field of specialized treatment.”
 Treatment centers that demonstrate leadership in these areas have earned the trust not only of their patients and families but also of the industry.

-- Reputation and experience of our physicians: Across our continuum of care along the East Coast, Caron has 10+ multiple boarded physicians on staff and four advanced practice registered nurses.
+- Reputation and experience of our physicians: Across our continuum of care along the East Coast, Caron has 10+ physicians on staff, many who are board certified in two or more disciplines, 18 doctorate-level psychologists, and 20+ registered nurses.
 The depth and breadth of experience and expertise in many specialties— which includes psychiatry, chronic pain, internal medicine, and integrative medicine—empowers Caron to handle both the physical and mental health of our patients such as chronic pain conditions, detox, and co-occurring behavioral health disorders.

 - Affiliations: The physicians at Caron have faculty appointments at a number of medical schools, including Renaissance School of Medicine, Stony Brook University, and Penn State College of Medicine in Hershey, and are on staff at Tower Health System’s Reading Hospital.